 I am currently an assistant professor at Nara Institute of Science and Technology (NAIST).
 I received my Ph.D. in Information Science in 2019 at Osaka University, where I worked under the supervision of Prof. Shinji Shimojo and Assoc.
 Prof. Susumu Date.
 Before starting my Ph.D. program, I received my M.Sc. in Information Science and B.Eng. in Electronic and Information Engineering at Osaka Univeristy.
 While I am currently living in Japan, I spent my childhood in Vienna.

-My current research topic is Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
-I have been working on how to dynamically control the interconnect based on the communication pattern of MPI applications.
+My current research topic includes Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
+Specifically, I have been working on how to dynamically reconfigure interconnects based on the communication pattern of MPI applications.
 I am also interested in other fields of parallel and distributed computing as well.

 I have been working as a part-time programmer for more than 7 years.
 During my carrier, I designed and developed a wide variety of software including image analysis, signal processing, factory automation, desktop and web applications.